The room is furnished with:

 9. What if I need something repaired in my room?

 There are a variety of ways to submit work orders to allow for optimal convenience for residents.
-Work orders can be submitted 24 hours a day by calling Facilities, Planning and Operations directly at 660-543-4331.
+Work orders (non emergency) can be submitted 24 hours a day online via your MyCentral account.
+Students can also call Facilities, Planning and Operations directly at 660-543-4331.
 You can also check the status of your work request by calling this number.
 Another way to submit work orders it to contact the front desk of the building you are in or the CA. The hall staff member will then contact the on-call staff member to respond to the situation.
 Contacting the front desk or hall staff is the best approach to submit an emergency request after regular business hours.

 When submitting a work order, you will need to provide your: